wp-plugins/orbisius-child-theme-creator/readme.txt

 * Removed the Create Child Theme From themes that are child themes already
 * Skipping hidden files (files starting with a dot)
 * Copying admin/ from the parent theme if it exists
+* Added some security checks if the user actually has permission to install themes
 * Fixed some notices

 = 1.0.3 =